-For property placed in service in taxable years beginning on or after January 1, 2001, you must compute depreciation or amortization under the Internal Revenue Code as amended to December 31, 2000.
-You do not have the option of claiming the 30% bonus depreciation allowed on your federal return.
+For property placed in service in taxable years beginning on or after January 1, 2003, you must compute depreciation or amortization under the Internal Revenue Code as amended to December 31, 2000.
+For qualified property acquired after September 10, 2001, you may not claim the federal 30% bonus depreciation.
+The 50% additional first year depreciation deduction may not be claimed for 50% bonus property acquired after May 5, 2003.
+Please provide a schedule detailing any differences between federal and Wisconsin depreciation amounts.